 Applicants must identify host institutions in advance of applying.
-Host institutions will usually be worldclass research institutions and must be located outside CEE as defined in the previous section.
+Host institutions will usually be world-class research institutions and must be located outside CEE as defined in the previous section.
 Applicants are expected to contact their preferred host institution prior to application to obtain agreement that the visit may take place, and that the institution will provide appropriate facilities for its duration.
 Host institutions must agree to provide successful applicants with access to appropriate research facilities (libraries etc.) and events.
 Host institutions are not required to provide a workspace, or further support.
 Applications that demonstrate enthusiasm on the part of the host institution to support the applicant's research will be favoured.
+Fellowships must conclude by 31 August 2024.